-The taste of the tea isn’t my favorite, but I add a small bit of honey and it’s just right.
+The taste of the tea isn’t my favorite.
+I add a small bit of honey and it makes it just right.
 I drank this every morning while I was on my milk making mission followed by lots and lots of water!
-Be sure to not have more thank 1 cup in a day since too much of all these good things can make your baby gassy.
+Be sure to not have more thank 1 cup a day since too much can make your baby gassy.

 This is one of the products on my High Milk Supply Must-Haves list.
-Even after I successfully increased my milk supply I continue to take it.
-It’s convenient and inexpensive (this brand is really popular and it’s super cheap!)
-I started taking 3 capsules a day and continued to do so throughout my time breastfeeding to maintain supply.
+Even after I successfully increased my milk supply, I continued to take it.
+It’s convenient and inexpensive (this brand is really popular) I started taking 3 capsules a day and continued to do so throughout breastfeeding to maintain supply.

 oatmeal, carrots & Hummus, Spinach salads